Griffin Hebert

 Griffin Carl Hebert (born April 2, 1999) is an American professional football wide receiver.
 He played college football at Louisiana Tech.

-Early years
+Early life

 Hebert grew up in Lafayette, Louisiana, where he spent his childhood.
 He attended St. Thomas More Catholic High School.
 Hebert eclipsed 1,000 receiving yards with 24 touchdowns in his career.
 He earned a total of six letters in both football and basketball.
 He led St. Thomas More to its first state title in history in 2016.
 He was named All-Acadiana and All-District as both a junior and senior.
 Hebert committed to play college football at Louisiana Tech.

 College career

 Hebert played mostly on special teams as a freshman.
 He played all 13 games as a sophomore, making 8 starts and finishing the season with 30 receptions for 537 receiving yards and a team-leading six receiving touchdowns.
 As a junior, Hebert registered 19 receptions for 275 yards and three touchdowns and averaged 27.50 receiving yards per game.
 As a senior, he registered 23 receptions for 431 yards and two touchdowns on the season.